https://www.classy.org/give/406240/#!/donation/checkout

 Liz was drawn to Tennessee as a student by the sense of place offered by the Domain of Sewanee: The University of the South.
 She started her career in theatre, acting in both New York City and in regional theatre.
 Before joining The Land Trust for Tennessee, Liz held positions at universities, public television and public radio stations, and worked on political campaigns.

-She is currently in Class IX of Leadership Tennessee, serves on the Land Trust Alliance National Leadership Council, the Williamson County Stormwater Appeals Board, and the Board of Franklin’s Charge.
+She currently serves on the Land Trust Alliance National Leadership Council, the Williamson County Stormwater Appeals Board, and the Board of Franklin’s Charge.

-Liz received the EQB Award from the Associated Alumni of The University of the South, is a graduate of Leadership Franklin, was a winner of Nashville Business Journal’s 2014 Women of Influence Awards and has been named to Nashville Post’s “In Charge” List for the last seven years.
+Liz received the EQB Award from the Associated Alumni of The University of the South, is a graduate of Leadership Franklin, was a winner of Nashville Business Journal’s 2014 Women of Influence Awards and has been featured on Nashville Post’s “In Charge” List.
 She has served on many nonprofit boards and advisory committees in communities she’s called home.

 Liz lives with her husband, three sons, horses, and dogs on a farm in the Leiper’s Fork community of Williamson County.